SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Triggering_an_API.md

 #### Body

 An API can expect input.
 This input is passed in the body.
 The format of the input is defined in the definition of the API.
-If the `ApiDefinition` is set to accept parameters, you are expected to pass them as a JSON in a key-value format.
+If the API definition is set to accept parameters, you are expected to pass them as a JSON in a key-value format.
 More info about that can be found [here](xref:UD_APIs_Define_New_API#parameters).
 The body is expected to be encoded in UTF-8.

 ### The response